Relintai/pandemonium_engine_docs/tutorials/networking/high_level_multiplayer.md

 Each of them designate who can call the rpc, and optionally `sync` if the RPC can be called locally.

+Note:
-.. note:: If no rpc keywords are added, Godot will block any attempts to call functions remotely.
+ If no rpc keywords are added, Godot will block any attempts to call functions remotely.
           This makes security work a lot easier (so a client can't call a function to delete a file on another client's system).

 The `remote` keyword can be called by any peer, including the server and all clients.